Subpart F Income of Controlled Foreign Corporations

 Insurance income is the income earned from insuring risk outside of the country of incorporation of the CFC.

-Foreign base company income (FBCI) is the broadest type of income in that it includes any income earned that has no economic connection to its country of organization, and includes 5 specific types of FBCI:
+Foreign base company income (FBCI) is the broadest type of income, including any income earned that has no economic connection to its country of organization, and includes 5 types:

 Foreign personal holding company income (FPHC) includes: